waleedkhalid1/nn-dataset-1/README.md

 ## License

-The Neural Network Dataset is distributed under the following license: [LICENSE](LICENSE.md).
+The Neural Network Dataset is distributed under the following adapted license: [LICENSE](LICENSE.md).